-Bluehost and 1&1 Hosting are both popular options for webhosting and you will frequently see both of them recommended.
-However, they aren’t both equal, one of them is considerably better than the other in our opinion.
-If you want to cut right to the chase, just scroll to the end of the page to see our recommendation, otherwise let’s go over some details.
-We’ll start by introducing both hosting companies, looking at the plans they offer, we’ll talk about their reputations a bit, and how effective their customer support staff are when you need help with an issue.
+Bluehost and 1&1 Hosting are both popular options for web hosting, and you will frequently see both of them recommended.
+However, they aren’t both equal; one of them is considerably better than the other in our opinion.
+If you want to cut right to the chase, scroll to the end of the page to see our recommendation, otherwise, let’s go over some details.
+We’ll start by introducing both hosting companies and looking at the plans they offer.
+Then we’ll talk about their reputations a bit, and how competent their customer support staff are when you need help with an issue.

 Bluehost: The Basics

-Bluehost was founded in 2003, and is one of the most popular shared hosting companies out there.
+Bluehost was founded in 2003 and is one of the most popular shared hosting companies out there.
 They host countless sites for so many different businesses and individuals.
-One of the reasons people really like Bluehost is because they work very closely with WordPress to make it super-simple to host a site on Bluehost with WordPress.
-They are recommended by WordPress.org as one of the top hosts to use, and even if you don’t plan on building a site using WordPress, Bluehost is still a great choice.
+One of the reasons people like Bluehost is because they work very closely with WordPress to make it super-simple to host a site on Bluehost with WordPress.
+WordPress.org recommends them as one of the top hosts to use, and even if you don’t plan on building a website using WordPress, Bluehost is still a great choice.

 They’re very dedicated to customer service and also being a great company to work for, so their employees are well-trained and extremely kind and helpful.

-Their main offering is a variety of shared hosting plans, as seen in the image below.
+Their primary offering is a variety of shared hosting plans, as seen in the image below.
 Shared hosting offers an affordable option for websites that aren’t extremely high-traffic.
-It serves as a great starting point for most sites, and when you outgrow the shared hosting plan, you can upgrade to a higher-tier plan with Bluehost.
+It serves as a high starting point for most sites, and when you outgrow the shared hosting plan, you can upgrade to a higher-tier plan with Bluehost.

 These plans are excellent for beginners or intermediate webmasters, Bluehost makes the whole process so easy, especially if you’re going to use WordPress for your site.